KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/chips/index.md

 There exists several boolean properties that changes the way chips can be interacted with.

 - `closable` - Enable showing a close button with the chip.
+If this is disabled, the chips will become checkable.
 Default: `true`
-- `down` - Enable the ability for the user to click on the chip.
+- `down` - If closable is true, visually show feedback when the user clicks on the chip.
+If closable is false, it always indicates that a buttons is pushed down.
 Default: `true`
 - `checked` - Set whether or not the chip is in a checked state.
 Default: `false`
 <!-- `hoverEnabled` - I've actually got no clue what this does.
 Can somebody please fill me in?
 D-: -->